elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

   2.2. connect MCU to computer (usb or ethernet), connect the RF transceiver (Aux 1 port), switch it on
   2.3. enable SD card for recording: either insert in MCU and press the 0_0 button until it goes back to green, or use the LoggerDock 'enable for recording' option
   2.4.
 Start Trodes, with the 'data logging workspace', connect it to MCU
-  2.5. (optional) Ensure that ECU is connected to MCU via HDMI, start it
+  2.5. (optional) Ensure that ECU is connected to MCU via HDMI, start it & connect to it in Trodes
   2.6.
 Connect the battery (and optionally LEDs) to the untethered headstage, insert the enabled SD card.
 ![image](https://github.com/vandermeerlab/mvdmlab-protocols/assets/64431932/bcc2813c-4a87-436d-8922-67ef03f5f07a)